joshers/serverless-micropub-hugo/README.md

+Provides a Vercel serverless function for micropub -> Hugo markdown
 ## Getting Started
 You can fork this repo and adjust the following settings in `config.json`:
 - ghUser --> your github username